Adopted at Birth

 Anything I could write about my adoption experience would be incomplete without mentioning the greatest love of all, and that’s God sending His only Son that I might be adopted into a precious relationship with the Father of all Fathers.
 I am so thankful for the concept of adoption and the new life that it gives.

-By Clyde Christensen, Indianapolis Colts Asst.
-Head Coach and All Pro Dad Spokesman
+By Clyde Christensen, Offensive Coordinator for the Miami Dolphins and All Pro Dad Spokesman